octokit/webhooks/CONTRIBUTING.md

 The webhook schemas are [JSON schemas](https://json-schema.org/) that are manually created using example payloads for webhook events.

-- Create a new folder for the event, if it doesn't already exist
+- Create a new folder for the event in `payload-schemas/api.github.com/`, if it doesn't already exist
-- Create a new JSON file named `<action>.schema.json` if the event has an `action` property, otherwise name it `event.schema.json`
+- Create a new JSON file in that folder named `<action>.schema.json` if the event has an `action` property, otherwise name it `event.schema.json`
 - The `$id` property should start with the event name, followed by the `action` name separated with `$` if the event has an `action` property, e.g. `pull_request$created`.
 If the event doesn't have an `action` property then simply use `event` instead of the `action` name.
 - the `title` property's value should be in the format `<eventName> <action> event`, where `<eventName>` is the name of the event, and `<action>` is the value of the `action` property of the webhook payload.
 If there is no action, the it should simply be `<eventName> event`
 - `type` should be `object`